-Making money by investing in other companies
+Let your wealth grow by investing in other companies

-An investment trust is a public company that raises money by selling shares to investors, and then pools that money to buy and sell a wide range of shares and assets.
+A n investment trust is a public company that raises money by selling shares to investors, and then pools that money to buy and sell a wide range of shares and assets.
 Different investment trusts will have different aims and different mixes of investments.